DIPOLE: Fusing Vision and Geometry for Robust Visuomotor Generalization: Methodology

-VGDP adopts a diffusion-policy~\cite{chi2024diffusionpolicyvisuomotorpolicy} head for action selection.
-Starting from noised action $a_T$, the policy iteratively denoises an action sequence conditioned on the fused context \(\mathbf{c}\).
-Here, \(\mathbf{c}\) denotes the \emph{shared latent representation} produced by the integration module, aggregating RGB images, point-clouds, and low-dimensional state features.
+The fused representation $\mathbf{c}$ from Sec.~\ref{sec:integration} serves as the conditioning signal for the action head.
+DIPOLE adopts a diffusion policy~\cite{chi2024diffusionpolicyvisuomotorpolicy} for action selection.
+Starting from noisy action $a_T$, the policy iteratively denoises an action sequence conditioned on the fused context $\mathbf{c}$.